Andrew Walter: Oakland Raiders

-Walter was selected by the Oakland Raiders in the third round (69th overall) of the 2005 NFL Draft.
+Walter was selected by the Oakland Raiders in the third round (69th overall) of the 2005 NFL draft.
 Walter spent his 2005 rookie season as the third-string quarterback for the Raiders behind Kerry Collins and backup quarterback Marques Tuiasosopo.
 Walter played in only two preseason games because of a groin injury, one that eventually required surgery at the conclusion of the 2005 season.

 Entering the 2006 season, Walter was expected to compete for the starting quarterback position with Tuiasosopo and Aaron Brooks.
 After a poor performance by Brooks in Week 1, Walter replaced him late in the game.
 The next week, Walter once again replaced Brooks due to poor performance including two fumbled snaps.
 Following the announcement that Brooks would miss 2–4 weeks with an injured pectoral muscle, Walter started the Week 4 game against the Cleveland Browns.
 On October 22, he led the Raiders to their first win of the year, defeating the Arizona Cardinals.
 However, Brooks returned in November and re-took the starting quarterback job from Walter, who would only start one more game in 2006.
-After the season, the Raiders drafted JaMarcus Russell with the first overall pick in the 2007 NFL Draft.
+After the season, the Raiders drafted JaMarcus Russell with the first overall pick in the 2007 NFL draft.
 Walter would begin the season as the Raiders' third quarterback, with veterans Daunte Culpepper and Josh McCown seeing time over Walter, who was only active for one game in 2007.
 Walter was listed as the No. 2 quarterback heading into the December 9 game against the Green Bay Packers.
 Walter entered the Packers game early in the fourth quarter in relief of McCown and completed 5 of 8 passes for 38 yards as the Raiders lost to the Packers by a score of 38–7.
 Walter was inserted into the game instead of rookie JaMarcus Russell, who had made his NFL debut a week earlier, due to head coach Lane Kiffin not wanting to play Russell when the offense was performing poorly.
 It was also apparently the coldest weather Russell had ever been in.

 With Russell taking the starting job in 2008, Walter continued to serve as the Raiders' third quarterback.
 He was active for just two games in 2008, starting one but posting only a 43.8 completion percentage.
 Walter was released by the Raiders on July 30, 2009, finishing his Oakland career with a 52.3 completion percentage.

 New England Patriots

-Walter was signed by the New England Patriots in August 2009 after the team waived quarterback Matt Gutierrez.
+Walter was signed by the New England Patriots on August 3, 2009 after the team waived quarterback Matt Gutierrez.
 He was released on September 4.